-UW PEARL is an interdisciplinary collaboration of clinicians evaluating and providing education about prolotherapy for the treatment of chronic musculoskeletal pain.
+UW PEARL is an interdisciplinary collaboration of clinicians conducting prolotherapy-related basic and clinical science, and providing education about prolotherapy.
 Founded by David Rabago, MD, in 2015, it is now directed by UW family physicians Michael Weber, MD and Jared Dubey, DO; Dr. Rabago continues in a consultant role.

 Researchers associated with UW PEARL have conducted research on knee osteoarthritis, tennis elbow and other overuse tendon disorders.
 Through our education and research efforts, we hope to increase understanding of the appropriate use of prolotherapy.

 - We work closely with the sibling organizations Hackett Hemwall Patterson Foundation (HHPF) and the International Association of Regenerative Therapy (IART), international leaders in the practice and teaching of clinical prolotherapy, and collaborate with both organizations in annual prolotherapy education and research conferences.